ray-project/kuberay/docs/guidance/tls.md

 # TLS Authentication

-Ray can be configured to use TLS on it’s gRPC channels.
+Ray can be configured to use TLS on its gRPC channels.
 This means that connecting to the Ray client on the head node will require an appropriate set of credentials and also that data exchanged between various processes (client, head, workers) will be encrypted ([Ray's document](https://docs.ray.io/en/latest/ray-core/configure.html?highlight=tls#tls-authentication)).